- Several states deemed abortion procedures non-essential or ordered that they must cease during the pandemic.

 “This is now an enforcement issue,” she added.

-Republican Oklahoma Gov. Kevin Stitt announced Tuesday in an executive order that elective medical procedures would be postponed until April 7.
-The governor clarified Friday that abortions are included in this executive order.
+Republican Oklahoma Gov. Kevin Stitt announced in an executive order that elective medical procedures would be postponed until April 7.
+The governor clarified afterwards that abortions are included in this executive order.

 No abortions will be permitted in the state of Oklahoma until April 7 unless there is a medical emergency, the governor’s office said in a press release.
 The move comes as a result of an increased demand for hospitals beds and PPE.

 “We must ensure that our health care professionals, first responders and medical facilities have all of the resources they need to combat COVID-19,” Stitt said.
 “I am committed to doing whatever necessary to protect those who are on the front lines fighting against this virus.”

 — Susan B. Anthony List (@SBAList) March 27, 2020

 Iowa Gov. Kim Reynolds office announced that all elective medical procedures must halt due to the pandemic until April 16.
 The governor followed up on this announcement by further clarifying that abortions are to be considered non-essential procedures.